e40/cl-geocode/README.md

-cl-geocode is a geocoding API for Common Lisp.
+# cl-geocode: a geocoding API for Common Lisp

-cl-geocode is loaded via ASDF and the file cl-geocode.asdf.
+cl-geocode is loaded via ASDF and the file cl-geocode.asd.

 The basics of the API are: